-The major tourist attraction in Uganda are primate safaris that introduce the travellers to numerous types of primates of which the most famous are mountain gorilla and our closest living relatives chimpanzee.
-Other primates that are widely seen in the national parks of Uganda include red colobus, cagey L’Hoest’s monkey, black & white colobus, red-tailed and blue monkey, mangabey, large baboon, bush baby and nocturnal potto.
+The major tourist attraction in Uganda is a primate safari that introduce the travelers to numerous types of primates of which the most famous are mountain gorilla and our closest living relatives chimpanzee.
+Other primates that are widely seen in the national parks of Uganda safari include red colobus, cagey L’Hoest’s monkey, black & white colobus, red-tailed and blue monkey, mangabey, large baboon, bush baby and nocturnal potto.
 Different parks have different kinds of primates and in varying population.
 The tropical climate of the country is ideal for these mammals to flourish.

 If you are looking for gorilla safaris, then your best bet is Bwindi Impenetrable National Park.
 More than half of all mountain gorillas are found in this park making the probability quite high to sight these intriguing creatures or perhaps the entire family in its natural habitat.
 It is a UNESCO World Heritage Site which is a part of a 331 sq km spanning thick old-growth forest.
 Situated on the edge of the Albertine Rift, it has approximately 320 mountain gorillas including 120 other mammals, 400 distinct species of plants, and for birding experience it has in excess of 350 species of birds.
 The population of chimps as well as of colobus monkeys is also quite evident in this forest.